 Juries sometimes have a hard time believing that people are hurt when the car is not mangled up.
 Defense lawyers are often well-versed in how to argue these facts.
 If your injuries are whiplash back and neck injuries and there is not a lot of visible damage to the car, it can be difficult to convince the jury that you really injured.
 For more information, read: What Constitutes a Minor Impact Collision?

-13) Preexisting Conditions
+13) Preexisting Medical Conditions

-Preexisting medical conditions that relate to the same area of the body a plaintiff (injured claimant in the lawsuit) is claiming injuries to can confuse a jury and drive up case costs.
+Preexisting medical conditions that relate to the same area of the body a plaintiff (the injured claimant in the lawsuit) is claiming injuries to can confuse a jury and drive up case costs.
 The plaintiff bears the burden of proof.
 Thus, the plaintiff must convince 10 of the 12 jurors that the aggravation of the preexisting condition warranted medical care that was not otherwise needed and/or warrants compensation.
 It may require expert testimony or ordering old medical records just to make a jury understand this.
-The cost of the evidence that must be obtained and the increased risk of a reduced reward are factors an experienced personal injury lawyer will consider in deciding whether to take on your case.
-For more information See: Aggravation of a Preexisting Condition.
+The cost of the evidence that must be obtained and the increased risk of a reduced reward are factors an experienced lawyer will consider in deciding whether to take on your case.
+For more information See Aggravation of a Preexisting Condition.

 14) The Client Waited Too Long

 Time is a defense lawyer’s best friend.
 The longer a plaintiff tries to handle his own case, the more evidence that can be lost.
-A personal injury lawyer can send letters to defendants that place a burden on them to preserve evidence.
+A lawyer can send letters to defendants that place a burden on them to preserve evidence.
 Individuals generally do not know to do this.
 Additionally, the longer a plaintiff delays in seeking advice, the more likely he is to do something to harm his case such as give a recorded statement to the other side, create gaps in medical care, or even commit a crime that ruins the client’s credibility.

 Further, there are some cases with shorter deadlines.
 You must give notice to the City of Houston and Harris County within 90 days if you intend to make a claim.
 The State of Texas must be given notice of a claim in 6 months.
 Failure to do so means you may be completely barred from bringing a claim.